 Graduates of this program are involved in the design, testing, manufacture, installation, maintenance, distribution, and documentation of mechanical systems and devices.
-They are also well prepared for admission to Vermont Tech's Bachelor of Science in Electromechanical Engineering Technology program or the Sustainable Design and Technology program.
+They are also well prepared for admission to Vermont Tech's Bachelor of Science in Electromechanical Engineering Technology; Business Technology and Management; or Sustainable Design & Technology program.